UniMath/agda-unimath/src/logic/de-morgan-sheaves.lagda.md

 ### The property of being a De Morgan sheaf

+**Note.** We present De Morgan sheaves as types that are null at `¬ P + ¬¬ P` for all _types_ `P`, this is equivalent to being null at `¬ P ∨ ¬¬ P` for all propositions `P`.
+The latter presentation demonstrates that De Morgan sheafification is a lex accessible modality.

 ```agda
 is-de-morgan-sheaf :
   (l1 : Level) {l2 : Level} (A : UU l2) → UU (lsuc l1 ⊔ l2)